Le lien vers cette page a été envoyé avec succès aux destinataires.

 The appeal shall be considered by the chamber of investigation of the Court of Appeal.

-Detention is first pronounced for an initial period.
-It can be extended during a judicial inquiry by the Judge of Liberties and Detention (JLD).
+Pre-trial detention is first pronounced for an initial period.
+She may be extended in the course of a judicial inquiry by the Judge of Liberties and Detention (JLD).

-The length of pre-trial detention is not the same for a offense and for one crime.
+The length of pre-trial detention shall not be not the same for one offense and for one crime.

 Offense

-Before the end of this period, the measurement may be extended after a adversarial debate in front of the JLD.
+Before the end of the period of detention, the measure may be extended at the request of the investigating judge.

 FYI

-Detention may be extended twice for a period of 4 months each time.
+Detention can be extended 2 times for a duration of 4 months each time.

 Pre-trial detention may not be extended beyond the first 4 months when the following 2 conditions are met: